 DR. MATT KANAAN | DUKE MEDICINE TRAINED

-There are many treatment options for tennis elbow.
+There are many treatment options for tennis and golfers elbow.
 In most cases, treatment involves a team approach.
-Primary doctors, physical therapists, and, in some cases, surgeons work together to provide the most effective care.

 Anatomy